toddcf/code-snippets/javascript/functions/function-notes.md

 ## First Class Functions

 Functions are objects.
-In JavaScript, they are considered "first class functions," which is a fancy way of saying that everything you can do with other data types, you can do with functions.
+In JavaScript, they are considered "first class functions," which means you can treat them like any other variable.
+Everything you can do with other data types, you can do with functions.
 You can . . .

 - Assign them to variables.
-- Pass them around.
+- Pass them around (into other functions, for example).
 - Create them on the fly.